freeletics/khonshu/docs/whetstone/navigation.md

     ```kotlin
     @ComposeDestination(
         route = ExampleRoute::class, // the route used to navigate to ExampleUi
-        parentScope = AppScope::class, // the scope of the app level component
+        parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted
         stateMachine = ExampleStateMachine::class, // the state machine used for this ui
         destinationType = DestinationType.SCREEN, // whether it's a screen, dialog or bottom sheet
-        destinationScope = AppScope::class, // contribute the generated destination to AppScope
+        destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
     )
     @Composable
     internal fun ExampleUi(